Darling River Run Touring Route, Map & Guide

 Day 5 — Dunlop Station to Kallara Station

-The preferred western route will get you to Kallara Station more quicker, and visiting Tilpa pub can be done on the trip to Wilcannia.
-(Perfect lunch break)
+The preferred western route will get you to Kallara Station quicker, and visiting Tilpa pub can be done on the trip to Wilcannia (a perfect lunch break).

 Dunlop Station to Kallara Station (western route)